mhussain94/avengers/README.md

 3. To add an SSH key to the EC2 server, unedit the *key_name* parameter in *ec2_module.tf* to a valid key
 4. After making the necessary changes, in the cloned directory run *Terraform apply*

+**Note**
+Everything is deployed in the default VPC of the Region specified